FIFA Club World Cup

 The tournament teams comprise the winners of that year's AFC Champions League (Asia), CAF Champions League (Africa), CONCACAF Champions League (North America), Copa Libertadores (South America), OFC Champions League (Oceania) and UEFA Champions League (Europe), along with the host nation's national champions.

-A new tournament format is planned to start in 2021, and would from then on be held every four years instead of annually.
+A new tournament format was planned to start in 2021, and would from then on be held every four years instead of annually.
 This new format would feature 24 teams, and would include all UEFA Champions League winners, UEFA Champions League runners-up, Europa League winners and Copa Libertadores winners from the four seasons up to and including the year of the event, with the remainder qualifying from the other four confederations.

 - The first goal of the competition was scored by Real Madrid's Nicolas Anelka against Al-Nassr.